RedBeardLab/rediSQL/README.md

 Now you can create tables, insert data on those tables, make queries, remove elements, everything.

+Finally all the above features can be applied to the default DB or to a databases bound to a specif key.

 ## Benchmark

 Benchmarks are a little tricky, there are a lot of factor that may alter them, especially in this particular case.